-West Institute for Sophomore Education (WISE) Academy welcomes the class of 2019 to its small learning community.
-The WISE Academy is comprised of approximately 341 students, sixteen teachers, a school counselor, an academic dean, and assistant principal dedicated to promoting the four cornerstones of West High School.
+West Institute for Sophomore Education (WISE) Academy welcomes the class of 2025 to its small learning community.
+The WISE Academy is comprised of a team of educators dedicated to promoting the four cornerstones of West High School.
 As the model for high expectations and student engagement, the WISE Academy:

-Believes in Our Capabilities Utilizes Our Resources Models Our Expectations Understands Education is The Key to Success
+Believes in Our Capabilities

+Utilizes Our Resources

+Models Our Expectations

+Understands Education is The Key to Success